khunpanggg/ChomCHOB-QA-Engineer-Testing/README.md

 - Library: Selenium 4.17.2
 - Framework: Pytest 8.0.1

-Test Environment:
-- Tested on both macOS and Windows

 Submit file name >> ```section2_web.py``` on the main branch.
 ## Section 3: Automate Testing API Skills
 Request API and automated testing by using Postman